Balancingrock/Swiftfire/README.md

 The best part is, you can define and write the functions yourself.

 It is up to you to determine how much you want to do in Swift.
-For example, you could decide to have the entire landing page to be created by a function if index.sf.html exists only of: `.buildLandingPage()`.
-(And of course you have implemented the function that is registered under the name `createLandingPage`)
+For example, you could decide to have the entire landing page to be created by a function.
+To do that let index.sf.html exists only of: `.buildLandingPage()`.
+And of course you have to implement the function that is registered under the name `buildLandingPage`.

-## No GUI?
+## GUI

-Note: In the current version 0.10.7 there is now a web based interface for a server administrator.
-It does not yet completey replace the SwiftfireConsole.
-However that is envisoned for the next release 0.10.8.

-No, Swiftfire is a faceless webserver application.
-It does not have a GUI.

-However there is anther project called [SwiftfireConsole](https://github.com/Balancingrock/SwiftfireConsole) that does have a GUI and can connect to a Swiftfire webserver.

-Thus for setup or monitoring a GUI is available.
+Swiftfire is a faceless webserver application.
+However it comes with a website that can be used for administration purposes.
+On initial start of the server, any request on the port on which the server listens will result in a landing page that asks to create an admin account and the directory in which the administration site is installed.

+Once set up, any access to the port that has as its URL: '/serveradmin' will end up on the login page of the server administrator website.
+Note that the login is only as secure as the protocol.
+Use HTTP only when accessing from within a private LAN.

 ## Note